 Pyramid offers some key guidelines for a Kubernetes deployment.
 This includes minimal cluster size and database repository deployment.
 Click here for more.

 The process of configuring and launching a Kubernetes cluster have been simplified to make it easy to deploy Pyramid through point-and-click configurations and forms over 3 stages that should take no more than about 15-30 minutes to complete once your Kubernetes infrastructure is ready.
-While this is a recommended approach, the nature of Kubernetes is such that users are free to construct the cluster in their Kubernetes environment in a way they see fit or prefer (see recommendations for more).
+While this is a recommended approach, the nature of Kubernetes is such that users are free to construct the cluster in their Kubernetes environment in a way they see fit or prefer, including the use of HELM charts (see recommendations for more).

 - Click here to read a guide for how to deploy Pyramid on AWS Elastic Kubernetes Services (EKS)